 1 January 2021: Vanuatu moves from LDC to LMIC grouping on the List.
 No other changes to any of the classifications.

-1 January 2022: Antigua and Barbuda, Palau and Panama will graduate from the DAC List of ODA Recipients.
-Countries remaining on the List will be classified according to the World Bank’s 2020 income classifications (which will be published in July 2021), with LDCs listed separately.
+1 January 2022: Antigua and Barbuda, and Palau will graduate from the DAC List of ODA Recipients.
+Countries remaining on the List have been classified according to the World Bank’s 2020 income classifications, with LDCs listed separately.

 The next review of the DAC List will take place in 2023.